Recognizing and Managing Anxiety in the Classroom

 - Follow four different students (2nd grade through 12th grade) as they navigate their schoolday fighting against perfectionism, intrusive worries, debilitating social fears, and separation anxieties.

-- Choose how to address students’ struggles and then see their choices play out.
+- Choose how to address students’ struggles and then see your choices play out.

-- Go behind-the-scenes to see how anxiety interrupts family life at home with tantrums, homework worries, and school refusal.
+- Go behind-the-scenes to see how anxiety interrupts family life with tantrums, homework worries, and school refusal.

 - Gain practical tools, worksheets, and tips for enhancing school-home communication and collaboration to fight anxiety.